-In Neil Stephenson’s otherwise unimpressive new novel, he posits one very interesting idea – a world so divided by social media feeds that Americans cannot even agree on whether Moab, Utah has been nuked.
+In Neal Stephenson’s otherwise unimpressive new novel, he posits one very interesting idea – a world so divided by social media feeds that Americans cannot even agree on whether Moab, Utah has been nuked.
 Judging by my various feeds, we are in much the same position regarding President Trump, his actions vis a vis Ukraine, and the latest push for impeachment.

-In what is likely a forlorn hope that we can have a civil discussion across this divide, let me through out a few random thoughts.
+In what is likely a forlorn hope that we can have a civil discussion across this divide, let me throw out a few random thoughts.
 Much of this is my interpretation of the facts, but hopefully we can at least all agree on the facts themselves.

 First, recognize that two unrelated things can be true at the same time.
 Thus A) President Trump’s accusers can be partisan, hypocritical, and generally sleazy, and B) President Trump could be guilty of those accusations.
 Likewise, A) Donald Trump could be dishonest, reactionary, and a bigot, but B) not guilty of specific accusations.
 Debate the merits of the charges, not the merits of the messengers on either side.